p0bs/DataKindR/README.md

 Here are the types of data and technique that DataKindR will provide:

-  - Constituency-level data in the UK
+  - Constituency-level data in the UK (the `parlitools` package) but adding a join for short postcodes and demographic data
-  - Country dedupe and join approaches
+  - Country de-duplication and joining approaches (the `countrycode` package)
-  - Summarising data
+  - Summarising data (the `skimr` package)

 If you can think of anything else, feel free to contribute to this package.
 Thanks.